cristian-guerrero/legion-go-tricks/README.md

 - TDP - requires using either steam-patch or decky plugins
 - Controller RGB Lights - requires decky plugin or HHD (HHD enables steam input RGB support) See [Video Demo here](https://youtu.be/HHubJ8AnkUk?si=oWLVultDKBMVOxlo&t=35)
 - GPU Frequency control - via SimpleDeckyTDP plugin or steam-patch
-- Custom Fan Curves - via LegionGoRemapper plugin with [experimental feature enabled](https://github.com/aarron-lee/LegionGoRemapper/#custom-fan-curves)
+- Custom Fan Curves - via LegionGoRemapper plugin
   - fan curves confirmed to work with bios v29
 - Games can sometimes default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
 - v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
   - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
-  - **Solution**: on STAMP mode, TDP must be set with a fan curve that will prevent thermal shutdown.
+  - **Solution**: on STAMP mode, TDP must be set with a custom fan curve that will prevent thermal shutdown.
-    - The best way to do so, currently, is via SimpleDeckyTDP with the [custom LGO TDP enabled](https://github.com/aarron-lee/SimpleDeckyTDP/tree/main/py_modules/devices#experimental-custom-tdp-method-for-the-legion-go).
+    - You can set custom fan curves on bios v29 with the LegionGoRemapper plugin
-    - Setting TDP this way will also set fan curves appropriately.
+    - alternatively, if you don't want to use a custom fan curve, you can enable the `Lenovo Custom TDP` toggle in SimpleDeckyTDP
     - steam-patch should similarly work on the LGO
 - Screen Refresh Rate - only refresh rates that work are 60Hz and 144Hz, everything else is not usable/has issues.
   - **WARNING!!** only usable refresh rates are 60hz and 144hz. be careful when changing the slider value in steam UI!